Chapter 5: The Seal and the Mark

 "And hallow my sabbaths; and they shall be a sign between me and you, that ye may know that I am the LORD your God."

-The Sabbath is the seal of the living God.
-It identifies you as belonging to the Creator.
+If circumcision, the sign of the Abrahamic covenant, was also a seal, then the Sabbath, the sign of the Creation covenant, can function the same way.
+The Sabbath identifies you as belonging to the Creator.
 It marks you as one who acknowledges His authority as Maker of heaven and earth.

-This isn't symbolic.
-This isn't metaphorical.
-The seventh-day Sabbath is God's literal sign distinguishing those who worship Him from those who worship counterfeits.
+The seventh-day Sabbath is God’s sign distinguishing those who worship Him from those who worship counterfeits.

 When you keep the Sabbath, you wear God’s seal.